exercism/v3/languages/csharp/exercises/concept/time/.docs/introduction.md

 The `CultureInfo` class supports locale dependent date time formats.

-The `RuntimeInformation` class allows you to detect which operating system your code is executing on, Linux, Windows or OSX.
+To support cross-platform coding the `RuntimeInformation` class allows you to detect which operating system your code is executing on, Linux, Windows or OSX.